crate/devrel-offshore-wind-farms-demo/README.md

 * A Jupyter notebook that lets you explore the queries shown in the conference talk.
 [Run it on Google Colab](https://github.com/crate/cratedb-examples/tree/main/topic/multi-model).
 * The raw data for this dataset, as JSON files.
 [Clone the GitHub repository](https://github.com/crate/cratedb-datasets/tree/main/devrel/uk-offshore-wind-farm-data).

-Backend servers implementations for this project are available for C# and Python.
+Backend servers implementations for this project are available for C#, Python and Node.js.

 ## Prerequisites

 To run this project you'll need to install the following software:

-* .NET SDK ([download](https://dotnet.microsoft.com/en-us/download)) - we've tested this project with version 9.0 on macOS Sequoia.
+* (C# version) .NET SDK ([download](https://dotnet.microsoft.com/en-us/download)) - we've tested this project with version 9.0 on macOS Sequoia.
-* Python 3 ([download](https://www.python.org/downloads/)) - we've tested this project with Python 3.12 on macOS Sequoia.
+* (Python version) Python 3 ([download](https://www.python.org/downloads/)) - we've tested this project with Python 3.12 on macOS Sequoia.
+* (Node.js version) Node.js ([download](https://nodejs.org/en/download)) - we've tested this project with Node.js 22 on macOS Sequoia.
 * Git command line tools ([download](https://git-scm.com/downloads)).
 * Your favorite code editor, to edit configuration files and browse/edit the code if you wish.
 [Visual Studio Code](https://code.visualstudio.com/) is great for this.
 * Access to a cloud or local CrateDB cluster (see below for details).